Transform ordinary chicken into something special with this smoked chicken recipe. You'll love the taste and so will your friends!

 To make the brine you'll need one gallon of cold water per bird.
 To each gallon add three-quarters cup of canning salt, one-quarter cup of sugar (white or brown...your choice), two tablespons of paprika, and one tablespoon of ground black pepper.
 Be sure that the salt and sugar is dissolved completely before mixing in the paprika and pepper.

 Soak the chicken halves in the brine four to six hours.
 A food grade plastic bucket works great for this.
 Keep the brining chicken in the refrigerator to prevent spoilage.
 After brining, pat the chicken dry to make ready for the chicken dry rub mix.
-See how to brine chicken for more brining information.
+See this page about brining chicken for more information.

 This is an easy, yet flavorful dry rub that adds great taste to this smoked chicken recipe.
 To make the rub, combine...